travis-ci/docs-travis-ci-com/legal/privacy-policy.md

     The User can manage these data at any time via using his Bitbucket account linked to the Travis CI Software.

     The data entered or transferred via Bitbucket as part of the registration process and any further data entered, will only be used via the Website and with our support to the extent that this processing is necessary for the fulfillment of a contract with us or for the implementation of pre-contractual measures, i.e. use of the Travis CI Software, as well as for the execution and processing of inquiries by the User.

     The processing of data when using our Travis CI Software is generally based on your explicit consent when signing up (based on Art.
 6 (1) a.
 GDPR) as well as the legal basis of Art.
 6 (1) b.
 GDPR or TMG, i.e. the data will be processed, when this is necessary for the fulfillment of the contract between Customer and us or for executing any measures that take place on Customer’s/your request prior to the contract.

+**Registration; How do we access your GitLab account?**

+    In order to fully use the services of Travis CI Software, you will need to register.
+You may only register if you have an existing user account on the GitLab website https://about.gitlab.com/ operated by GitLab Inc, 268 Bush Street #350, San Francisco, CA 94104, United States of America.

+    When you sign up for using the Travis CI Software via your existing account at GitLab, data at GitLab with be accessible by us with your explicit consent only.
+Such data include:
+    *user profile (name, username, and email address), list of repositories you have access to, the configuration state of "service hooks" on each of those repositories*

+    The User can manage these data at any time via using his GitLab account linked to the Travis CI Software.

+    The data entered or transferred via GitLab as part of the registration process and any further data entered, will only be used via the Website and with our support to the extent that this processing is necessary for the fulfillment of a contract with us or for the implementation of pre-contractual measures, i.e. use of the Travis CI Software, as well as for the execution and processing of inquiries by the User.

+    The processing of data when using our Travis CI Software is generally based on your explicit consent when signing up (based on Art.
+6 (1) a.
+GDPR) as well as the legal basis of Art.
+6 (1) b.
+GDPR or TMG, i.e. the data will be processed, when this is necessary for the fulfillment of the contract between Customer and us or for executing any measures that take place on Customer’s/your request prior to the contract.